Mood Beta and Seasonalities in Stock Returns

 63 Pages Posted: 7 Dec 2016 Last revised: 31 May 2022

-Existing research has documented cross-sectional seasonality of stock returns – the periodic outperformance of certain stocks relative to others during the same calendar month, weekday, or pre-holiday periods.
-A model based on the differential sensitivity of stocks to investor mood explains these effects and implies a new set of seasonal patterns.
-We find that relative performance across stocks during positive mood periods (e.g., January, Friday, the best-return month realized in the year, the best-return day realized in a week, pre-holiday) tends to persist in future periods with congruent mood (e.g., January, Friday, pre-holiday), and to reverse in periods with non-congruent mood (e.g., September/October, Monday, post-holiday).
-Stocks with higher mood betas estimated during seasonal windows of strong moods (e.g., January/September/October, Monday/Friday, pre-holidays) earn higher expected returns during future positive mood seasons but lower expected returns during future negative mood seasons, including those induced by Daylight Saving Time changes and weather conditions.
+Existing research has documented cross-sectional seasonality of stock returns—the periodic outperformance of certain stocks during calendar month, weekday, or pre-holiday periods.
+A model in which stocks differ in their sensitivities to investor mood explains these effects and implies other seasonal patterns.
+We find that relative performance across stocks during past high or low mood months and weekdays tends to recur in periods with congruent mood and reverse in periods with congruent/non-congruent mood.
+Furthermore, stocks with higher sensitivities to aggregate mood—higher mood betas—subsequently earn higher returns during ascending mood periods and lower returns during high/low mood periods, including those induced by Daylight Saving Time changes, weather conditions and anticipation of major holidays.

 JEL Classification: G02, G11, G12, G14